Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 ### Part 2: Configuring Routing

+Now that our new virtual machine is installed and running, we need to configure it to do our routing.
+This is a one-time process.

 1. Power on router VM and login.
 (If you haven't already.)
-2. Run the following commands ONE AT A TIME (Replace UID!):
+2. Run the following commands ONE AT A TIME (**Replace UID!**):

 ```bash
 configure